jeertmans/LELEC2796/project/README.md

 This project will be evaluated twice: a **mid-term** evaluation and a **final** evaluation.

-Groups can be more of 1, 2 or 3 people, depending on the number of students taking the class this year.
+Groups can be made of 1, 2 or 3 people, depending on the number of students taking the class this year.

 ### Mid-term evaluation